dharmafly/noodle/README.md

 ----------------------------

 1. Firstly, navigate to your project's local directory.

-2. Create a `gh-pages` branch:
+2. Create an empty `gh-pages` branch:

-     `git branch gh-pages`
-     ` git checkout gh-pages`
+     `git checkout --orphan gh-pages`

+3. To prevent merge conflicts when you pull from dharmafly-docs, remove any files which came from your previous branch.

+     `git rm -rf .`

+(INFO: Make sure to remove any untracked as well as these also are candidates for merge conflicts.)

-3. Add a link the the dharmafly-docs repository: `git remote add dharmafly-docs git@github.com:dharmafly/dharmafly-docs.git`
+3. Add a link to the dharmafly-docs repository: `git remote add dharmafly-docs git@github.com:dharmafly/dharmafly-docs.git`

-4. Get the boilerplate content from dharmafly-docs: `git pull gh-pages gh-pages` - you will need be added as a collaborator in the dharmafly-docs project.
+4. Get the boilerplate content from dharmafly-docs: `git pull dharmafly gh-pages` &mdash; you will need be added as a collaborator in the dharmafly-docs project.

 5. Remove the link to dharmafly-docs: `git remote rm dharmafly-docs`

-Make your changes to the pages in the `_posts` directory and update `_config.yml` (see the rest of this README for details).
+6. Configure your project website and add your posts.
+This can be done with the `_config.yml` and the `_posts` directory.
+See the README below for the rest of the details.

-6. Once that's all done and you're happy with the documentation, commit and push to your project's `gh-pages` branch:
+7. Once that's all done and you're happy with the documentation, commit and push to your project's `gh-pages` branch:

     `git add -A`
     `git commit -m "Created project documentation with dharmafly docs"`